jjurm/bonedoctor/README.md

 *Figure 3: Bad matching image in the same cluster due to low cosine similarity score*

+To optimize the inference of the graph, TensorFlow's graph transform tool is then used to optimize matrix operations like fusing batch normalisation layers with convolution layers into a single operation.

 ### 5. Overlaying of Images

 ##### Primary Contributor: Juraj Micko